natallzl/data310/Project3.md

 <img src="zambia_lr_rmse3D.png" alt="drawing" width="300"/> <img src="zambia_rf_rmse3D.png" alt="drawing" width="300"/>

+The plots look practically the same, which again indicates that the model accuracy is similar between the linear regression and the random forest models.
 So, after considering all of the results, the linear regression model was more accurate, though model performance was very, very similar.

 ### Account for spatial variation throughout Zambia; why did these variations occur?